nikolabura/mdlchef/README.md

 ## Building

 To run, run `cargo run`.
+We recommend using `cargo run --release` for greatly improved performance (meme generation in ~150ms in release mode, versus ~4000ms in debug mode).

 ### Requirements

-ImageMagick must be installed.
+- Impact font (recommend using `msttcorefonts`).

 ### Hosting